rpsft/etlbox/README.md

 **Process In-Memory**: ETLBox comes with dataflow components that allow in-memory processing which is much faster than storing data on disk and processing later.

-**Know your errors**: When exceptions are raised you get the exact line of code where your ETL stopped, including a hands-on description of the error.

 **Manage Change**: Track you changes with git (or other source controls), code review your etl logic, and use your existing CI/CD processes.

 **Data integration**: While supporting different databases, flat files and web services, you can use ETLBox as a foundation for your custom made Data Integregation platform.

 ### Out-of-the-box supported sources and destinations